 Preservation Summer School

-In the morning, researchers and preservationists will present some "untold stories" to get you thinking about which stories might resonate in your community.
-Throughout the afternoon, participants will learn how to use partnerships to get thesestories out to a broader audience and how social media can serve as an effective tool for conducting campaigns and sharing stories.
+In the morning, scholars and practitioners presented some "untold stories" which got the audience thinking about which stories might resonate in their community.
+Throughout the afternoon, participants learned how to use partnerships to get these stories out to a broader audience and how social media can serve as an effective tool for conducting campaigns and sharing stories.

 2014 Endangered Maryland Released

 Preservation Maryland's Endangered Maryland program is a call to action to save critically important historic buildings and sites that are at risk of being lost.
 Every site selected for this year's list is at imminent risk.
 Increased public dialogue and creative solutions are key to saving these historic places.
 Visit www.endangeredmaryland.org to learn about the selected sites and find out what you can do to help.

 HB 510 extends the termination date of the Sustainable Communities Tax Credit Program through FY2017 and adds a new small commercial credit category that permits owners of small businesses to receive tax credits for historic rehabilitation projects totaling $500,000 or less.

 Below is an overview of the funding for the various state preservation-related programs passed by the General Assembly.

 Community Legacy: $6 million (level funding from FY2014)

 Neighborhood BusinessWorks: $4,250,000 (increase of $1,890,000 from FY2014)

 Thank you to all who supported this year’s legislative and budget agendas through e-mails, phone-calls, and direct lobbying efforts with your representatives in the General Assembly.